How fight or flight affects marriage communication

 So, if a couple can recognize that all might be lost, then “fighting” may help reverse the negative pattern that exists.
 Fighting in this sense means putting a lot of effort into saving the marriage.
 Some people also flee to keep from making things worse, which is not a bad reason to leave.
 It’s not good to make things worse, but outright leaving may be too much.

 What do we do about Fight or Flight to Help our Marriage?

 So what do we do?
 We must find balance.
-We must learn to communicate in a healthy and effective way.
+We must learn to communicate healthily and effectively.
 Making small successes in using the strengths of these instincts can help.
 Recognize that each other’s reactions are not wrong and bad, but are an attempt to be safe and salvage what is good.

 Again, if you would like to get my Couples Communication Workbook to obtain these skills go HERE.

-If you have any questions, need help with your relationship, or just want to set up and appointment, please call 706-955-0230 or email me.
+If you have any questions, need help with your relationship, or just want to set up an appointment, please call 706-955-0230 or email me.